Harjot1Singh/connect-4/README.md

 To run a production server, with minified assets, `npm run start:prod`.

-`docker-compose up` can also be used for systems with Docker installed, bringing it up on port `42563`.
+`docker-compose up` can also be used for systems with Docker installed, bringing it up on port `3000` by default.

 ## Host and Port